 Sources: The sources used to plan the trip and to add the factual details to this piece wereThe Rough Guide to Wales, The Ordnance Survey Explorer and Landranger maps of the area, Wikipedia, the websites, brochures and guidebooks of the heritage railway companies, CAMRAs Good Beer Guide and www.whatpub.com, the Electronic National Rail Timetable at www.networkrail.co.uk/running-the-railway/timetabling/electronic-national-rail-timetable/ , the Rail Planner app and the public transport sections of the websites of Conwy, Gwynedd, Anglesey and Denbighshire Councils.

 The Explore North and Mid Wales Pass is available from most staffed National Rail stations in Wales and main stations elsewhere.
 I bought mine at Chester.
 It is not available online or on board trains.
 There are other versions for South Wales and All Wales.
-Information is available at www.railrover.org and www.tfwrail.wales/ticket-types/explore-wales
+Up to date information is available at www.railrover.org and www.tfwrail.wales/ticket-types/explore-wales

 Photographs: All photographs are by Steve Gillon except for the following, sourced via Google Images: The Transport for Wales train is from http://www.deeside.com.
 Aberystwyth Station is from wikipedia.
 The Lloyds Coaches bus on the T2 service is from http://www.railwaymedia.co.uk .
 Machynlleth is from http://www.dailypost.co.uk and the Torrent Walk is from http://www.whatpub.com.
 The Trawscymru poster is from http://www.traveline.cymru .
 The aerial view of the Pontcysyllte Aqueduct is from http://www.sweeneyhall.co.uk, and the top photo of the three on the aqueduct is by Jason Lang, posted on news.bbc.co.uk – despite shaky hands I managed to take the other two.